Jawzalanazi/DataStructuresLabsProjects/README.md

+### 📖 Lab 1 – Online Bookstore (Object-Oriented Programming)

+An online bookstore system utilizing **Object-Oriented Programming** concepts such as inheritance, encapsulation, and polymorphism.
+Features:

+- **View Available Books**: Display all available books in the store with their details (ID, title, author, price, quantity).
+- **Add Items to Cart**: Allows users to add books to their shopping cart.
+- **Remove Items from Cart**: Users can remove books from their cart by ID.
+- **Search Books by Title**: Users can search for books by title.
+- **Shopping Cart Management**: View, add, and remove items from the cart.

 ### 🏥 Lab 3 – Hospital Management System (Singly Linked List)
 A system for managing doctor and patient information using a **singly linked list**.
 Features:
 - Add patients to a waiting list